Kambrya College

 Kambrya College is a state government funded coeducational secondary school located in Berwick, Victoria, Australia.
 Opening in 2002 with 97 Year 7 students, the school quickly grew to over 1600 students by 2007.
 The school has facilities for visual and performing arts, information technology, science, hospitality, wood and metal workshops, dedicated automotive workshop as well as a fitness centre.
 The school also had over 25 portable classrooms, largely due to its rapid growth in its early years, however since 2014 at least 10 of the older portables have been relinquished.
 In 2018 a building project will see a new block of general purpose classrooms constructed.

 The school is organised into four Sub Schools, each with its own colour, mascot and representing one of the schools values.
-Each Sub School has their own building and is led by one Sub School Leader (Leading Teacher) and one Assistant Sub School Leader.
+Each Sub School has their own building and is led by one Sub School Leader (Leading Teacher) and one Assistant Sub School Leaders.
 Students enter one of these Sub Schools in Year 7, and remain until they finish Year 9.